-The New Zealand School of Music has access to a number of excellent performance venues across its two Wellington campuses and in the wider Wellington region.
+The New Zealand School of Music has access to a number of excellent performance venues on campus and in the wider Wellington region.

 The Adam Concert Room, built with generous support from the Adam Foundation, is central to the School of Music Kelburn complex.
 Seating an audience of 140, it offers recording facilities of professional standard in an outstanding acoustic.
 A feature is the beautiful classical organ designed and built specially for the Adam Concert Room by the Dutch firm Reil, and installed in 1992.
 The Adam Concert Room also houses two Steinway grand pianos including the School’s new Model D concert grand.
 Adjustable seating allows for a wide range of events to take place in traditional concert style, or in the round.